 - Research Associate, Department of Veterinary Medicine

-I studied Physics as an undergraduate at the University of St Andrews, and Philosophy as a postgraduate at the University of Western Ontario and the University of Cambridge.
-I began my study of evolutionary biology at the University of Edinburgh, where I completed a master’s degree in Quantitative Genetics and Genome Analysis, and worked as a Research Assistant for a project on infectious disease in East African cattle.
+Dr Gemma Murray studied physics at the University of St Andrews, and philosophy of physics and mathematics at the University of Western Ontario and the University of Cambridge.
+She moved into the field of evolutionary biology and population genetics at the University of Edinburgh, where she completed a master’s degree, and undertook research on the genetic susceptibility to infectious disease in East African cattle.

 She moved to the University of Cambridge for her PhD, where she developed methods of analysing genome sequences to understand the adaptation of bacterial pathogens to new host species, and the dynamics of disease outbreaks.
 Following her PhD, Gemma moved to the University of California, Santa Cruz, where she undertook research on the extinct passenger pigeon, using DNA from museum specimens to assess what factors may have led to its extraordinarily rapid decline.

 Gemma is now a Research Associate in the Department of Veterinary Medicine.

 Dr. Gemma Murray is an evolutionary biologist, and is currently investigating why and how bacteria evolve to cause disease in their hosts.
 Her approach involves analysis of natural populations of bacterial pathogens, and their close commensal relatives.
 She uses genome sequence data to understand the structure, and evolutionary dynamics of these populations.
 Her work is highly collaborative, and involves working with scientists from other disciplines to better understand the ecologies of her study systems, and to develop applications of her research.